-On the other hand, the low frequency sensitivity can affect efficiency in estimating astrophysical parameters of the binary system from the observed gravitational wave signals.
-A study on paremeter estimation algorythm shows that computation of paremeters on non-spinning binary neutron star inspirals can be sped up by a factor $\sim 150$ when the low frequency limit of the sensitivity decreases from 40 Hz to 10 Hz [39].
+Detectability of gravitational waves from a binary neutron star coalescence is not strongly affected by the detector sensitivity around 10-40 Hz, since the system emits large amplitude of gravitational waves just before the coalescence, where gravitational waves have frequency components of 100-1000 Hz.
+However, the low frequency sensitivity can affect efficiency and accuracy in estimating astrophysical parameters of the binary system from the observed gravitational wave signals.
+For instance, a study on paremeter estimation algorythm shows that computation of paremeters on non-spinning binary neutron star inspirals can be sped up by a factor $\sim 150$ when the low frequency limit of the sensitivity decreases from 40 Hz to 10 Hz [34].